The possible accretion discs of GN-z11 at redshift z = 10.6, MoM-z14 at z = 14.44 and other high redshift objects: Spectral Results for GN-z11

 It is well-known that the simple accretion disc model does not fit the UV spectra of quasars well \citep{Davis07}.
 The likely explanation is intervening, mild dust absorption \citep{Davis07, Temple21}.
 The spectral agreement found here in GN-z11 is probably due to GN-z11 having little dust \citep{Bunker23,Alvarz-Marquez2025}.
 This issue is briefly explored further in the Appendix.

-In order to be sub-Eddington the mass has to be at least $1.12\times10^{7}M_{\odot}$ for $a_{*}=0$ and $i=30^{\circ}$.
+In order to be sub-Eddington the mass has to be at least $1.12\times10^{7}M_{\odot}$ for $a_{*}=0$ and $i=30^{\circ}$ (Fig. 2).
 This disagrees with the mass reported from the JWST spectra \citep{maiolino24}, which used the width of the high S/N and isolated NIV line to obtain a black hole mass of $1.6\times 10^6\Msun$ with an uncertainty of a factor of about 2, which would result in a conclusion of super-Eddington accretion.
-The bolometric luminosity was then estimated using the 1400\AA\ bolometric corrections presented by \citep{Netzer19}, compiled using a relativistic disc model as used in the present work, and scaled for the above low mass\footnote{The \cite{Netzer19} bolometric corrections are averaged described as an ``eye-fitted approximation'' over a luminosity range and as such are mass and spin independent}.
+The bolometric luminosity was then estimated using the 1400\AA\ bolometric corrections presented by \citep{Netzer19}, compiled using a relativistic disc model as used in the present work, and scaled for the above low mass\footnote{The \citep{Netzer19} bolometric corrections are averaged described as an "eye-fitted approximation" over a luminosity range and as such are mass and spin independent}.
 Our more massive solutions can easily have a sub-Eddington luminosity.

-\section{A possible accretion disc in MoM-z14 and other high redshift objects?}
+\section{A possible accretion disc in MoM-z14 and two other high redshift objects?}

 A luminous object at $z=14.44$ has recently been discovered with JWST by \cite{Naidu25}.
 It is extremely compact with an effective radius of $74\pc$.
 Any extension may be from the host galaxy, and an AGN can still be a significant source of UV light.
 It does have a steep UV slope of $-2.5\pm0.2$ which is consistent with that of an accretion disc ($-2.33$) as for GN-z11.
-Here we consider the possibility that 70 per cent originates in an accretion disc and analyse its spectrum in the same way as for GN-z11 above.
+Here we consider the possibility that 70 per cent originates in an accretion disc and rescale it to the GN-z11 results above.
 We adopt the host-subtracted photometry and uncertainties from Table 2 of \citep{Naidu25}, both scaled by a factor of 0.7 to account for the AGN contribution.

 Rather than fit the JWST spectrum of MoM-z14 directly, we scale its rest-frame luminosity to the models obtained above for GN-z11.
 The luminosity scales as

 so

 and